 Pets are members of our family.
 We love them, we care for them, and we grow with them.
 They are our confidants, our best friends, and our biggest fans.
-Our pets add joy and happiness to our lives on a daily basis.
-And while they sometimes can make us mad, mostly they make us laugh, and without a shadow of a doubt, they make our families more complete.
+Our pets add joy and happiness to our lives on a daily basis and make our families more complete.
 As their brief lives come to an end, it is a painful and emotional journey bringing about difficult decisions that must be made for their aftercare.

 Featured Pet Events and Happenings